The Case of the Missing Mary

 I leaned back in my wooden chair and aimed a dart at the picture of Donald Trump I’d taped to the door of my cramped office.
 Bullseye, baby.
 Before I could launch another projectile at the human embodiment of evil there was a tentative rap at the door.

-Quickly I stashed the darts, downed a shot of Glenlivet and hid the bottle under the desk.
+Quickly I stashed the darts, downed a shot of Glenlivet and hid the bottle under my vintage oak desk.

 “Come in,” I intoned with as much gravity as I could muster.
 I was new at this detective gig and badly needed a client.
 Throwing darts at Trump, no matter how satisfying, wasn’t paying the bills.